Trackhouse Racing

-Trackhouse Racing is a professional stock car auto racing organization that currently competes in the NASCAR Cup Series.
-The team is owned by Trackhouse Entertainment Group, a venture of Justin Marks and Grammy Award-winning rapper Armando Christian "Pitbull" Pérez.
+Trackhouse Racing is an American motorsports organization that competes full time in the NASCAR Cup Series and MotoGP and part time in the IMSA SportsCar Championship.

-The organization fields two full-time Chevrolet Camaro ZL1 cars: the No. 1 for Ross Chastain and the No. 99 for Daniel Suárez.
-It also fields the No. 91 on a part-time basis.
-Car bodies and engines are provided by Richard Childress Racing.

 History

 After Leavine Family Racing announced the sale of its assets in summer 2020, former NASCAR Cup Series driver and former World of Outlaws and K&N Pro Series East team owner Justin Marks placed a bid on the sale.
 LFR eventually sold their assets to Spire Motorsports.
 On August 14, Marks confirmed the creation of his own team, Trackhouse, and revealed that former Dale Earnhardt Incorporated executive Ty Norris had been brought on to help run the team.
 At that time, Marks had yet to strike a formal alliance with any manufacturer or team, but already had one potential sponsor lined up.
-He had also yet to purchase any equipment.
 From his ownership of a go-kart track and other family business ventures, Marks had the financial wherewithal to purchase a team without other means.
 Marks aimed to be an unconventional team owner, with plans to use his team ownership platform as an advocate for STEM education.

+On September 17, 2024, it was reported that Ty Norris left the team and was headed to Kaulig Racing.

+Ownership

+The team is owned by Trackhouse Entertainment Group, a venture of Justin Marks and Avenue Sports Fund.
+The team was also previously partially owned by Grammy Award–winning rapper Armando Christian "Pitbull" Pérez.

-On January 15, 2021, it was announced that Armando Christian Pérez, better known by his stage name Pitbull, had assumed an ownership role in the team.
-On May 30, motivational speaker and philanthropist Tony Robbins hinted at investing in the team.
+On May 30, 2021, motivational speaker and philanthropist Tony Robbins hinted at investing in the team.

+On February 14, 2025, Pitbull announced on his X account that his partnership and ownership status of the organization had been terminated effective immediately.
+No further reason was given.

+Acquisitions

+On January 9, 2023, a consortium consisting of Trackhouse, DEJ Management, Jeff Burton Autosports, Inc., and Kevin Harvick Incorporated purchased the CARS Tour.

+NASCAR

 On June 10, Marks told Sirius XM NASCAR Radio that the team may expand to a two-car operation in 2022.
 On June 30, 2021, Trackhouse announced their purchase of the NASCAR operations of Chip Ganassi Racing and along with it, its two charters for the No. 1 and the No. 42 teams, therefore announcing the team will be two cars in 2022.

-On January 9, 2023, a consortium consisting of Trackhouse, DEJ Management, Jeff Burton Autosports, Inc., and Kevin Harvick Incorporated purchased the CARS Tour.
+On September 16, Trackhouse signed a multi-year deal with 2022 NASCAR Camping World Truck Series champion Zane Smith.
+As part of a partnership deal, Smith would drive Spire Motorsports' third team in 2024, and was expected to join Trackhouse full-time in a third team in 2025, though was released from his contract.
+On January 11, 2024, Trackhouse announced that they would be hiring Connor Zilisch to a multi-year deal that includes him running in the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, ARCA Menards Series, CARS Tour, Trans-Am Series, and IMSA in 2024 and 2025.

+The organization currently fields three full-time Chevrolet Camaro ZL1 cars: the No. 1 for Ross Chastain, the No. 88 for Connor Zilisch, and the No. 97 for Shane van Gisbergen.